codex-academy/BinarySearchTreeTutorial/readme.md

 }
 ```

+In the example above the TreeNodes was hard coded to be in the right place.
+The TreeNode with the smallest value on the left and the TreeNode with the biggest value on the right.
+The `add` function of the BST should have to logic to know where to add the Tree node containing the new value.

-To see all the values in the BST we will be using the [prettyjson](https://www.npmjs.com/package/prettyjson) module.
+To see all the values in the BST you can use the [prettyjson](https://www.npmjs.com/package/prettyjson) module.

 Using code like this: